 Remus groaned as she orgasmed, lapping her up needily.
 Hermione squeaked when he waited until she was done before he suddenly pulled back, his hands gripping her hips and flipping her to her front.
 She realised what he wanted when clawed fingers dug into her hips, jerking her bum up until she was on her hands and knees at the edge of the bed.

 Hermione's breath caught when his cock nudged at her still throbbing centre.
-He didn't pause; didn't give her a chance to change her mind – though she never would – and he didn't stop to warn her again that the moon was climbing and that she'd never been in more dangers.
+He didn't pause; didn't give her a chance to change her mind – though she never would – and he didn't stop to warn her again that the moon was climbing and that she'd never been in more danger.
 Canting her hips to receive him, Hermione pushed back against him and Remus's breath grew ragged, ending on a faint whine when he sank into her hot sheath.

 Hermione's eyes closed against the pleasure, feeling him tunnel into her until she was sure she was going to burst, she was so full of him.